International Relations (2020 - 2022)

 Study Away Requirement

-All majors in IR must spend a semester (not a summer session) at an NYU global academic center or at one of the universities with which NYU has an exchange agreement.
-For the most up-to-date information on study away opportunities, please see www.nyu.edu/global.html.
-Permission to study at any other site must be petitioned in advance in the Office of the Associate Dean for Students (Silver Center 909, 212-998-8140), after approval by the IR program.
+All majors in IR must spend a semester (not a summer session) outside the United States at an NYU global academic center or at one of the universities with which NYU has an exchange agreement.
+Permission to study at any other site must be petitioned in advance in the Office of the Associate Dean for Students (Silver Center, Room 909; 212-998-8140; cas.nyu.edu/academic-standards.html), after approval by the IR program.
 Students may study abroad for an entire year, so long as they can complete the necessary requirements for the major and consult beforehand with the undergraduate advisor for IR.
-Due to the yearlong senior honors sequence, IR majors cannot study away in their senior year.